When they had finished eating, Jesus said to Simon Peter, “Simon son of John, do you love me more than these?”

 Jesus said, “Feed my lambs.”

 Peter is an interesting character.
 He rose to some amazing heights as a disciple and apostle of Jesus.
 But he also flamed out on occasion.
-Just a few days before this passage Peter had denied three times that he even knew who Jesus was, much less being one of his followers.
+Just a few days before this passage, Peter had denied three times that he even knew who Jesus was, much less being one of his followers.

 I am so thankful that Peter’s failures were not hidden or glossed over.
 It gives me hope that Jesus can, and will, use me in spite of my failures and shortcomings.
 I am broken.
-But he is the great healer of broken people.
+He is the great healer of broken people.
 I am looking forward to what he will be using me for.